o3de/ROSConDemo/README.md

 For a complete tutorial on project configuration, see [Creating Projects Using the Command Line Interface](https://o3de.org/docs/welcome-guide/create/creating-projects-using-cli/) in the documentation.

+## Triggering Apple Gathering

+Check available services in a terminal using this command:
+- `ros2 service list`

+If your simulation is running, you should be able to see the apple gathering service listed there.
+- It could be named `/trigger_apple_gathering`.

+If Apple Kraken is in position, you can trigger apple gathering with a terminal command:
+- `ros2 service call /trigger_apple_gathering std_srvs/srv/Trigger`

 ## License

 For terms please see the LICENSE*.TXT files at the root of this distribution.